ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

 1) Stable (land cover class remains the same over time period)

-2) Afforestation (grassland, cropland to forest; settlements to forest)
+2) Afforestation (grassland, cropland to forest; artificial area to forest)

-3) Agricultural expansion (grassland to cropland; settlements or otherland to cropland)
+3) Agricultural expansion (grassland to cropland; artificial area or bare land to cropland)

-4) Vegetation establishment (settlements or otherland to settlements)
+4) Vegetation establishment (artificial area or bare land to artificial area)

-5) Wetland establishment (settlements or otherland to wetlands)
+5) Wetland establishment (artificial area or bare land to wetlands)

-6) Withdrawal of settlements (settlements to otherland)
+6) Withdrawal of artificial area (artificial area to bare land)

-It is important to remember that those are suggested interpretations, and should be evaluated and adjusted considering the local conditions of the regions in for which the analysis will be performed.
+It is important to remember that those are suggested interpretations, and should be evaluated and adjusted considering the local conditions of the regions where the analysis will be performed.

 **Land cover - Area of interest**